 The misconception is those who thrive are those that have a lot of material things and resources.
 This couldn’t be farther from the truth.
 Most of the people who see themselves as thriving are not financially wealthy, they are content.
 To thrive is to live with conscious intent.
 To feel fulfilled and satisfied.

 So, thriving it’s not about money or possessions but peace of mind.
-Chances are will need to deal the programming from the cultural narrative.
+Chances are will need to deal with the programming from the cultural narrative.
 Learning to thrive is different for everyone.
 But, one thing is common which freedom of thinking.
 You might call them freethinkers, or healthy skeptics.

 When we fixate, we become stuck in a particular mindset that affects our lives.
 It shows up in our self-talk, values, and behaviors.
 Think of victim and survivor as points on the path to thriving.
 Here’s a process we use to help people move from the victim mindset: